-After a condominium plan is registered, the Land Titles Office will issue a certificate of title for each unit in the development.
+After registering a condominium plan, the Land Titles Office will issue a certificate of title for each unit in the development.
 A certificate of title will include the following information:

 - Condominium plan number